-This Travel Company Is Far From Savvy When It Comes to Cruel Elephant Rides
+This Travel Site Is Far From Savvy When It Comes to Elephant Exploitation

 UN LAB Middleware Label: Title Ends

-By failing to inform tourists of the truth behind elephant rides, TripSavvy is helping to drive demand for an egregiously cruel industry that uses violence and domination to force elephants into subservience.
-Urge the company to live up to its name by providing accurate information about the problems and suffering behind exploiting animals, including elephants, for tourism.
+By failing to inform tourists of the abuse behind elephant rides and interactions, TripSavvy is helping to drive demand for an egregiously cruel industry that uses violence and domination to force elephants into subservience.
+Urge the company to live up to its name and stop promoting tourist attractions that exploit elephants and other animals.

 Elspeth